-Unlawful Harassment and Discrimination of Students PURPOSE:
+Sexual Harassment and Misconduct

+PURPOSE:

-- A. It is the policy of SGTC that all students shall be provided an environment free of unlawful harassment (including sexual harassment), discrimination, retaliation, and intimidation. - B. All students are expressly prohibited from engaging in any form of harassing, retaliating, discriminating, or intimidating behavior or conduct. - C. Any student who has engaged in prohibited behavior or conduct will be subject to disciplinary action up to and including expulsion. - D. All students are encouraged to report any act of unlawful harassment, discrimination, retaliation and/or intimidation.
-Reports will be treated in an expeditious and confidential manner. - E. SGTC will not tolerate retaliation for having filed a good faith harassment and/or discrimination complaint or for having provided any information in an investigation.
-Any student or employee who retaliates against a complainant or witness in an investigation will be subject to disciplinary action, up to and including dismissal or expulsion. - F. Any student who knowingly makes a false charge of harassment/ discrimination or retaliation, or any student who is untruthful during an investigation is guilty of misconduct and may be subject to disciplinary action, up to and including, dismissal.
-This procedure shall uniformly apply to all SGTC employees, students, and other persons conducting business with SGTC.
-This procedure applies to all interactions between staff and students, and between students, whether or not the interaction occurs during class or on or off campus.
+- A. It is the purpose of this procedure to ensure that all students within the Technical College System of Georgia (TCSG) and its colleges are provided access to a safe educational environment free from any discrimination on the basis of sex.
+To that end, this procedure prohibits sex discrimination of any kind, including sexual harassment and sexual misconduct ("prohibited conduct").
+Sexual misconduct includes but is not limited to, domestic violence, sexual violence, dating violence, sexual assault, sexual exploitation, and stalking. - B. All students and employees are expressly prohibited from engaging in any form of prohibited conduct in all interactions with each other, whether or not the interaction occurs during class or on or off campus.
+Visitors to campus also shall not engage in prohibited conduct, and may be barred from campus. - C. Any student or employee who has engaged in prohibited conduct will be subject to disciplinary action up to and including expulsion.
+Nothing in this procedure shall be interpreted to interfere with any person's right to free speech as provided by the First Amendment to the Constitution of the United States of America. - D. All students are encouraged to report any act of unlawful harassment, discrimination, retaliation and/or intimidation.
+Reports will be treated in an expeditious and confidential manner. - E. SGTC strongly encourages all students and requires employees to report any instances of sexual harassment or sexual misconduct promptly and accurately.
+SGTC will not tolerate retaliation for having filed a good faith complaint or for having provided any information in an investigation.
+Any individual who retaliates against a complainant or witness in an investigation will be subject to disciplinary action, up to and including dismissal or expulsion. - F. Employee complaints of unlawful harassment or discrimination shall be conducted pursuant to the process outlined in the procedure governing Unlawful Harassment, Discrimination, and Retaliation in Employment.